nbilabsystems/data_cleaner/README.md

 ---

-## 📄 License

-This project is provided under a simple open-source license for educational and portfolio purposes.
-You are free to modify and extend it.

----

 ## 🤝 Author & Notes

 This is a demonstration version showcasing real engineering skill.
 The core engine can scale into enterprise-level data cleaning pipelines.

+## 📄 License
+This project is released under the MIT License.